Stroud Community Agriculture – a farm with opportunity

-As a formally constituted cooperative SCA is a tenant of two charities (Hawkwood College and Wynstones School) and most recently also of another local farmer.
+As a formally constituted cooperative SCA is a tenant on the land we farm.
 Immediately adjoining the land at Hawkwood is Oakbrook Farm, a newly established community project supplying organic milk and dairy products.
 There is a good working relationship with this farm and many SCA members are part of both.

 SCA is also concerned for the future of farming and rents a few acres of land at Oakbrook to enable aspiring young farmers to gain experience in running their own enterprise.
 SCA has in the past also participated in a full apprenticeship programme and given the right farm constellation could so again.

-One of the challenges the farm has had to contend with is being based on three locations which lie four miles apart from one another.
+One of the challenges the farm has had to contend with is being based on several locations which lie up to four miles apart from one another.
 The logistical issues of transport and travel between them have to be carefully managed.
-On the upside however the different soil types (lighter shale and heavier clay) mean that seasonal differences can often be balanced out between them.
-Rationalising how the different areas of land are used, creating a purpose-built and secure place for storing, packing and collecting produce and developing a pedigree herd of Hereford cattle are among the future plans currently being considered.
+On the upside however the different soil types (lighter Cotswold brash and heavier clay) mean that seasonal differences can often be balanced out between them.
+Rationalising how the different areas of land are used, creating a purpose-built and secure place for storing, packing, and collecting produce are among the future plans currently being considered.

 Over the last eighteen years the farm has become a stable and successful community farm enterprise.
 Its finances are sound and there is much that can be built on.
 This is due largely to the relatively simple community support structure and to the continuity and commitment of those carrying the farm during this time.
 It has been so successful in fact that one might imagine continuing in this way for another twenty years.
 That would however be a mistake since change is not only inevitable but essential.